quicwg/base-drafts/draft-ietf-quic-transport.md

 {{tls-0rtt-handshake}} shows an example of a connection with a 0-RTT handshake and a single packet of 0-RTT data.
-Note that as described in {{packet-numbers}}, the server ACKs the 0-RTT data at the 1-RTT encryption level, and the client's sequence numbers at the 1-RTT encryption level continue to increment from its 0-RTT packets.
+Note that as described in {{packet-numbers}}, the server acknowledges 0-RTT data at the 1-RTT encryption level, and the client sends 1-RTT packets in the same packet number space. sequence numbers at the 1-RTT encryption level continue to increment from its 0-RTT packets.